Battle of Civetot

 The Battle of Civetot was fought between the forces of the People's Crusade and of the Seljuk Turks of Anatolia on 21 October 1096.
-The battle brought an end to the People's Crusade; some of the survivors joined the Princes' Crusade.
+The battle brought an end to the People's Crusade; some of the survivors joined the First Crusade.

 Background

 The People's Crusade, consisting of soldiers, peasants and priests, set over to Anatolia in the beginning of August 1096.
 Once there, however, the leadership of the group fell apart, and the Crusaders split along ethnic lines.
 A German detachment which had captured the castle of Xerigordos (location unknown) was destroyed in the siege of Xerigordos in September.
 Thereafter, two Turkish spies spread a rumor among the Crusaders that this group of Germans had also taken Nicaea; this made the main camp of Crusaders in Civetot eager to share in the looting of that city as soon as possible.
 Turkish forces waited on the road to Nicaea.
 Peter the Hermit, the nominal leader of the crusade, had gone back to Constantinople to arrange for supplies and was due back soon, and most of the remaining leaders argued that it would be better to wait for him to return (which he never did).
 Geoffrey Burel, who had taken command, argued that it would be cowardly to wait and that they should move against the Turks right away.
 His will prevailed, and on the morning of 21 October, the entire army of over 20,000 marched out toward Nicaea, leaving women, children, the old and the sick behind at the camp.